 Along with being a homeowner comes the need to get home insurance.
 Whether you’re in the process of buying your first home or you’re just switching insurance companies, you might be wondering what affects home insurance rates.
 Maybe you have a general idea of the average cost of home insurance in Georgia, but how do insurance companies come up with your premium?
 They don’t just pull a number out of thin air (though it may feel that way sometimes.)
 We’ll explain how home insurance premiums are calculated by giving a run-down of the factors that affect your rates.

-1. Your home’s reconstruction value influences your premium.
+1. Your home’s replacement cost influences your premium.

 2. Your claims history.